-Introducing Bedford Field Notes
+2026 Bedford Field Notes

-Wednesday, June 11: Land
+Wednesday, June 3: Bugs

+Join us for a new season of engaging, community-centered conversations about the natural world around us.
 The series is presented by Mianus River Gorge, in partnership with the Bedford Historical Society, Bedford Garden Club, and Rusticus Garden Club.

 The rivers and streams that crisscross Bedford—including the pristine Mianus River running through the Bedford Village Historic District—and the lands around them, are brimming with life.
 Some of it is visible to the naked eye, yet mysteries abound both above and below the ground.
 Come learn all about the distinctive ecology of Bedford, in the company of friends and neighbors.